This Valentine's Day, Give the Gift of Compassion

 For more than half a century, those in the addiction field used what was considered high-confrontation treatment aimed at “breaking through” a person’s supposed “denial” or resistance to treatment.
 But many in the field now understand — and studies have proven — that this type of intervention approach increases resistance.

-The common denominator to obtain the most effective response from someone dealing with an SUD is that loved ones show empathy in addition to love.
+The common denominator to obtain the most effective response from someone dealing with a SUD is that loved ones show empathy in addition to love.
 Groundbreaking science is shedding more light on the neurobiology of love and connection as they relate to recovery.
-We’ve found potentially promising new avenues for treating SUD thanks to a neurotransmitter called oxytocin.
+We’ve found potentially promising new avenues for treating a SUD thanks to a neurotransmitter called oxytocin.
 It’s also known as the “love molecule.”
 With the science on our side, we now know there are more effective ways for parents and loved ones to address their loved ones who are living with addiction:

 1. Show empathy in addition to love.
 Tell the person who is struggling, “This must be hard for you.